harrshvrdhan-333/Failed-Login-Attempts-Analysis/README.md

 Repeated failed authentication attempts from the same source can be an indicator of potential brute-force activity.

-The following SPL query can be used to identify repeated failed attempts by source and account:
+The following SPL query can be used to identify repeated failed attempts by source address and account:

 ```spl
 index=* sourcetype="WinEventLog:Security" EventCode=4625